Knoxville Police Department: History

 Knoxville was settled in the late 18th century, but law enforcement and criminal justice were handled by Knox County in its earliest years.
 By the early 1800s, Knoxville began to establish its own municipal government services, and Joseph R. Reed was named Town Sergeant in 1802.
 He was paid $80 per year, and his responsibilities included patrolling the town two nights per week and enforcing the observance of the Sabbath.
 For the next half a century, policing in Knoxville was informal and often the responsibility of one paid employee and some unpaid night watchmen.

 In 1857, M. V. Bridwell was named the first chief of police, and paid watchmen (discreetly appointed men referred to as "secret police") were first utilized in 1867.
 In 1885, a three-man board of public works was created in Knoxville to give more structured oversight to police officers and other city employees.

+Among the notable officers of the department's early history was Calvin M. Mason, a formerly enslaved man who joined KPD and served until his retirement in 1902.
+Mason used his savings to become the city's first African American property owner and taxpayer in 1866, and in 1879 established a school for deaf children in his home.
+In 1881, the state legislature passed a bill establishing a school for African American deaf children, with Mason's home as its first location.
+In October 1955, the department hired its first African American female officer, Mrs. William Henderson.

 In 1901, Knoxville officers accosted Harvey Logan (also known as Kid Curry), an outlaw and a member of Butch Cassidy's Wild Bunch who had been suspected in the deaths of several other law enforcement officials.
 Officers William Dinwiddie and Robert Saylor were wounded in the ensuing shootout.
 Logan was arrested for the shootings, but he escaped from jail; he fatally shot himself in 1904 while being pursued by a posse.
 Dinwiddie and Saylor both died in 1914, and both of their deaths were attributed to complications of the 1901 shooting.